Best Movies About Money and The Stock Market

 3. The Wolf of Wall Street

-The film is based upon an original adaptation of the book with the same name.
-Based on a true story and life of Jordan Belfort, the film depicts the rise and fall of a charismatic and unscrupulous stockbroker who ends up in prison for securities fraud.
-The picture received both critical acclaims as well as scrutiny.
+If you are a fan of Leonardo Di Caprio, probably you have already seen this one.
+The Wolf of Wall Street is a black comedy biography based on an original adaptation of the book of the same name.
+Based on the true story and life of Jordan Belfort, the film depicts the rise and fall of a charismatic and unscrupulous stockbroker who ends up in prison for securities fraud and corruption.
+The picture received both critical acclaim as well as scrutiny.
+In the movie, we watch the dark side of the finance world full of ups and downs.

 4. Boiler Room